The District Engineer administers, coordinates, and generally supervises the direct work forces engaged in highway and

 District 1 - Maintenance

 The Assistant District Engineer for Maintenance is responsible for the management and oversight of 5,299 paved lane miles lane miles of roadway including 350 centerline miles of Interstate and the District Bridge Section.
 In addition, District One serves the public by providing 12 full service rest area sites, which including the Welcome Centers in Lordsburg and Anthony, NM.

 The Maintenance Section are broken up into 12 Maintenance Patrols, Bridge Crew, Heavy Maintenance Crew, Transporting Crew and is proud of its Chip Seal Crew.
 They were the recipients of the 2003, 2004, 2005, 2010, 2018, 2022 “Best Chip Sealing Award”.

 District 1 - Engineering

 Our section manages Highway Engineering related activities through three functional groups: Traffic Engineering, Technical Support and Surveying.
 Each respective section head is a New Mexico Licensed Professional Engineer.
-We provide Highway and Bridge Engineering support with Highway Engineering Technical support to the District Maintenance section, District Construction, District Design and Local governments.
+We provide Highway Engineering Tehnical support to the District Maintenance section, District Construction, District Design and Local Governments.